lukascane/Virtual_Bookshell/notes/ideas/structure/featurelist-wishlist.md

   - Where are the books available online/online shop
   - Share button for social media
   - Side map button with img on the landing page
+  - upload profile images/use avatars on the client side